nestybox/sysbox/README.md

 inside the system container).

-Now, if you use Sysbox to deploy system containers that replace VMs, then the performance and efficiency gains are significant: you can deploy twice as many system containers as VMs on the same server and get the same performance, and do this with a fraction of the memory and storage consumption.
+Now, if you use Sysbox to deploy system containers that replace VMs, then the performance and efficiency gains are significant: you can deploy 2X as many system containers as VMs on the same server and get the same performance, and do this with a fraction of the memory and storage consumption.
 The blog post referenced above has more on this.